Authored by the expert who managed and guided the team behind the France Property Pack

 Which areas in Paris will have the best price growth over the next 5 years?

-The three Paris areas expected to have the best price growth over the next five years are the 12th arrondissement (particularly Nation, Aligre, and Picpus), the 13th arrondissement (especially Paris Rive Gauche and Bibliothèque), and the improving pockets of the 19th and 20th arrondissements (Jourdain, Gambetta, Père-Lachaise).
+The three Paris areas expected to have the best price growth over the next five years are Belleville-Jourdain, Gambetta-Ménilmontant and La Villette-Ourcq.

 What property type will give the best return in Paris over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over five years in Paris is the mid-sized apartment (two to three rooms) in a renter-friendly neighborhood, ideally with good energy performance or easy upgrade potential.
+As of 2026, the property type expected to give the best total return in Paris over five years is the renovated one-bedroom or two-bedroom apartment in the 10th, 11th, 12th, 19th or 20th arrondissement.

 How will new infrastructure projects affect property prices in Paris over 5 years?

-The top three major infrastructure projects expected to impact Paris property prices over the next five years are the Grand Paris Express metro expansion (adding 68 new stations), ongoing urban renewal projects in eastern arrondissements, and the continued improvement of cycling and pedestrian infrastructure across the city.
+The three major infrastructure projects expected to affect Paris property prices over the next five years are the Grand Paris Express, the continued effect of the extended Line 14, and large edge-of-Paris redevelopment areas such as Bercy-Charenton and Porte de la Villette.

 How will population growth and other factors impact property values in Paris in 5 years?

-The property types and areas that will benefit most from these demographic trends in Paris are compact apartments in livable neighborhoods with good schools, parks, and transit, particularly in the 11th, 12th, and parts of the 15th and 17th arrondissements.
+The property types and areas that benefit most from these trends are small and mid-sized apartments in the 10th, 11th, 12th, 19th and 20th, plus prime central areas for wealth preservation.

 We made this infographic to show you how property prices in France compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.